 Snapshot standby storage usage is billed based on the storage of the snapshot standby plus 1 times the storage of the source primary database.

-For more details, see Snapshot Standby Database for Autonomous Database on Shared Infrastructure.
+For more details, see About Disaster Recovery Snapshot Standby Databases.

-Considerations for Snapshot Standby on Dedicated Exadata Infrastructure
+Considerations for Snapshot Standby on Oracle Autonomous Database on Dedicated Exadata Infrastructure

-When implementing this solution, consider the following when enabling Snapshot Standby in a Dedicated Infrastructure Database.
+When implementing this solution, consider the following when enabling Snapshot Standby on an Oracle Autonomous Database on Dedicated Exadata Infrastructure.

-- Time limit for snapshot standby in Dedicated Infrastructure
+- Time limit for snapshot standby in a dedicated infrastructure

-When a snapshot standby in Dedicated Exadata Infrastructure is not converted to physical standby within 7 days, the snapshot standby is automatically converted to physical standby.
+When a snapshot standby in Oracle Autonomous Database on Dedicated Exadata Infrastructure is not converted to physical standby within 7 days, the snapshot standby is automatically converted to physical standby.

 - Converting back to a physical standby